yamanoku/vuefes-japan-online-2022/pages/en.md

 There is a Vue.js parser that can be used in conjunction with markuplint to check within the vue component.

-However, markuplint is not able to evaluate the content of attributes that are dynamic bindings, so they will not be passed through.
+However, markuplint is not able to evaluate the content of attributes that are dynamic bindings, so they will be ignored.

 ```html
 <!-- The alt contains nothing, but is not evaluated by markuplint. -->
 <img src="image.png" :alt="null">
 ```

-In this case, you may want to use the aforementioned TypeScript type definitions and `props` to receive the correct content from the parent, or use markuplint to check static HTML output or snapshot test HTML.
+In this case, you may want to use the aforementioned TypeScript type definitions and `props` to receive the correct content from the parent, or check markuplint when static HTML or based on the HTML of a snapshot test.

 ### Integration test